Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: -Spectral Gaps for Metropolis-Hastings algorithms

-The two main implications of an $L^2_\posterior$-spectral gap are a CLT for $S_{n,n_{0}}(f)$ which implies an asymptotic bound on the error of size $\mathcal{O} (\frac{1}{\sqrt{n}})$ and a non-asymptotic bound on the mean square error.
+The two main implications of an $L^2_\target$-spectral gap are a CLT for $S_{n,n_{0}}(f)$ providing an asymptotic bound on the error of size $\mathcal{O} (\frac{1}{\sqrt{n}})$ and a non-asymptotic bound on the mean square error.
 The latter yields non-asymptotic confidence intervals using Chebyshev's inequality.

-In the following we present the the precise statement of the CLT due to Kipnis and Varadhan \cite{kipnis1986central}.
-The following version is taken from \cite{Latuszynskiclt}. \begin{proposition}(Kipnis-Varadhan) Consider an ergodic Markov chain with transition operator ${\MHK}$ which is reversible with respect to a probability measure $\posterior$ and which has an $L_{\mu}^{2}$-spectral gap $1-\beta$.
+In the following we present the precise statement of the CLT due to Kipnis and Varadhan \cite{kipnis1986central}.
+The following version is taken from \cite{Latuszynskiclt}.\\

+\begin{proposition}(Kipnis-Varadhan) Consider an ergodic Markov chain with transition operator ${\MHK}$ which is reversible with respect to a probability measure $\posterior$ and which has an $L_{\mu}^{2}$-spectral gap $1-\beta$.
 For $f\in L^{2}$ we define

 Then for $X_{0}\sim\mu$ the expression $\sqrt{n}(S_{n}-\mu(f))$ converges weakly to $\mathcal{N}(0,\sigma_{f,P}^{2})$.
 Moreover, the following inequality holds